Use of our logo as NSPCC Sport

 Promoting our services without using the logo

 We greatly value the work organisations do to help keep children safe and promote our services.
-In most cases, you do not need to use the NSPCC logo to do this.
+In most cases, you don't need to use the NSPCC logo to do this.
 A simple text URL link will be appreciated.
-To help you signpost people to NSPCC support and resources, we can also provide a range of free materials including:
+To help you signpost people to NSPCC support and resources, we can also provide a range of free materials that any organisation can download and use, including:

 Thank you for helping us keep children and young people safe, on behalf of the NSPCC and everyone we work to safeguard. #TeamNSPCC #SafeInSport